voxel51/fiftyone/docs/source/user_guide/plots.rst

 :meth:`plot.show() <fiftyone.core.plots.base.Plot.show>` method for details on
 the supported parameters.

-Assuming you are using the default :ref:`plotly backend <plotting-backend>`, :meth:`plot.show() <fiftyone.core.plots.base.Plot.show>` will accept any valid keyword arguments for ``plotly.graph_objects.Figure.update_layout(**kwargs)``.
+If you are using the default :ref:`plotly backend <plotting-backend>`, :meth:`plot.show() <fiftyone.core.plots.base.Plot.show>` will accept any valid keyword arguments for ``plotly.graph_objects.Figure.update_layout(**kwargs)``.